Filip10011/Filip10011/README.md

 - 👀 I’m interested in programming especially in web development,also i like doing any kind of sports like football,basketball,running,hiking etc...
 - 🌱 I’m currently improving my knowledge in React,SQL Databases
 - 📫 You can reach me at popovski_f@hotmail.com
-- 💻 Here is a link to my little project https://filip10011.github.io/Rock-Paper-Scissors
+- 💻 Here is a link to my little projects: https://lyrikz.netlify.app/ ,https://filip10011.github.io/Rock-Paper-Scissors